🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Hybrid cylindrical round

 These fenders are very similar to the cylindrical double-eye fender but with a softer edge.
-They are smoother like a ball fender and don't have ribbed reinforcement.
+Like a ball fender, they are smoother and don't have ribbed reinforcement.

 2. Round cylinders